Published April 13, 2021 • 3 minute read

 Okay, I’ve Collected COIs.
 Now What?

-To mitigate your risk, you should have processes in place for verifying and tracking your vendors’ COIs.
-Here are several things you’ll want to consider during your COI assessments:
+To mitigate your risk, you should have processes in place for collecting and verifying your vendors’ COIs.

 - Is the document real?
-COIs are easily doctored.
+COIs can be easily doctored.
 To verify the authenticity of a COI, contact the issuing insurance agent.

 - Do the policy limits provide adequate protection for the project at hand?